ryanlimdx/fas/README.md

 go mod tidy
 ```

-This command installs all the necessary Go modules as specified in `go.md`.
+This command installs all the necessary Go modules as specified in `go.mod`.

 ### Step 3: Environment Configuration